 - The nose is the center for both inhalation and exhalation.
 Breath enters through the nose in Ujjayi.

-- As breath, we inhaled, all it goes down into the lower belly.
+- As we breathe in all air goes down into the lower belly through the constricted throat.

 - After retaining breath at the chest for a while, exhalation begins.
 Here, Diaphragm controls the length and speed of the breath.